Public Health Assessment & Program Evaluation

 Outcome Evaluation

 A systematic process for collecting information to determine the degree to which, if at all, a policy, program or initiative is affecting the intended target population(s) and whether or not program improvements are needed to achieve intended outcomes.
-After the program has made contact with at least one person or group in the target population.

 The degree to which the program is having an effect of the target population's behaviors.